 Applebee’s Grill & Bar

 It’s unclear whether or not T.G.I.
-Friday’s serves up what one might consider a classic Thanksgiving meal on Turkey Day, but many locations do stay open on the holiday.
+Friday’s serves up what one might consider a classic Thanksgiving meal on Turkey Day, but many locations do stay open on the holiday—just make sure you call and check your specific location first.
 And, hey, who wouldn’t mind making those rectangular mozzarella sticks a new Thanksgiving tradition?
 We’re in.

-At first glance Hooters might feel like an odd choice for restaurants open for Thanksgiving, but if your crew is all about football, then this option is the place to be.
+At first glance, Hooters might feel like an odd choice for restaurants open on Thanksgiving, but if your crew is all about football, then this option is the place to be.
 Take in all of the big games while dining on the chain’s infamous wings.
 Football is about as synonymous with this holiday as the dinner itself, so there’s still some tradition to be had here.

 Maggiano’s Little Italy